obs145628/cle/middle-end-optis/README.md

 Try to move code in early blocks where it gets executed less often.
 Implementation doesn't work well.
 Engineer a Compiler Book.

+## live-uninit-regs (C++)

+Live Unitialized Registers.
+Find registers that are potentially used before being defined.
+Engineer a Compiler Book.

+## local-value-numbering (C++)

+Local Value Numbering.
+Find duplicate instructions in a basic block using hash tables.
+Engineer a Compiler Book.